Installing a Let's Encrypt certificate for your qmail, dovecot and apache servers

 __EOF__

 By doing so, requests for files like /.well-known/acme-challenge/* will be served in the folder /var/www/dehydrated, while the rest of the traffic will be redirected (in this example) to the https address with the same domain (SERVER_NAME).
-As you can see, this assumes that Apache's mod_rewrite module has been enabled.
+As you can see, this assumes that the Apache's mod_rewrite module has been enabled.

 Again for matters of order and economy of code, it will be convenient to define some variables in the general configuration file /etc/httpd.conf (or wherever you prefer).
 For example, we can save there the path of the file to be included and, since we're at it, the file that we will use later to import the SSL certificates and also the folder that will host the certificates: